-It is vital that forests have good quality water, so that the forest itself is healthy and resilient and so that it also contributes to a healthy and resilient catchment and landscape.
-The consequences of poor water management will be felt both in the forest and possibly downstream too.
+It's vital that forests have good quality water, so that the forest itself is healthy and resilient and so that it also contributes to a healthy and resilient catchment and landscape.

 Good water management

-In Scotland there is legislation to secure good water management - for example on controlled activities near water and the protection of private water supplies.
+In Scotland there's legislation to secure good water management.
 These legal requirements are reflected in the UK Forestry Standard.
 Forest managers must follow this to receive approval and grant aid from us.

 The UK Forestry Standard chapter on water offers explanation and guidance on good practice water management.
-Further resources, including videos, to help forest owners, managers and practitioners follow good forestry practice to improve water management are available through the Forestry & Water Scotland initiative.
+More resources, including videos, to help forest owners, managers and practitioners follow good forestry practice to improve water management are available through the Forestry and Water Scotland initiative.
 Forest managers may also wish to read about research on good water management by Forest Research.

-We work closely with partners such as SEPA and Scottish Natural Heritage to improve the water environment by, for example, encouraging the removal of non-native conifer stands that are planted too close to a watercourse, supporting the removal fish barriers in salmon rivers, and advising on how to protect Groundwater Dependent Terrestrial Ecosystems.
-Relevant support is available under the Scottish Rural Development Programme (SRDP).
+We work closely with partners such as Scottish Environment Protection Agency (SEPA) and NatureScot to improve the water environment by, for example, encouraging the removal of non-native conifer stands that are planted too close to a watercourse, supporting the removal fish barriers in salmon rivers, and advising on how to protect Groundwater Dependent Terrestrial Ecosystems.

 Using forests to help manage flood risk